What if my partner compares me to someone else?

 When my partners compare me to their partners, they’ll probably notice similarities (I tend to have a taste for women who like geeky gamer poly guys, so they’ll probably have other partners who are geeky poly gamer guys), and they’ll notice differences.
 And the differences are what make us individuals, rather than interchangeable commodities.

-I think the question "what if he compares me to others?" assumes, in addition to a presumption that the comparison will end badly, the notion that such a comparison would reveal which one is "best."
-'Cause, you know, if Joe thinks that Cathy is best and Jane is second-best, then Joe would naturally prefer Cathy to Jane, right?
+I think the question “What if he compares me to others?” assumes it's a competition for “best.” ’Cause, you know, if Joe thinks that Cathy is best and Jane is second-best, then Joe would naturally prefer Cathy to Jane, right?

-Which brings us, of course, right back around to insecurity again.
+Which brings us right back around to insecurity again.

 And in terms of personality, my partners are even more varied than they are physically.
 Some of my sweeties are extroverted; others are introverted.
 One loves sushi; two others don’t eat seafood at all.
 One of my partners is a math geek; another loves sports cars.
 Some of my partners are prone to cynicism; others are optimists.
 And yes, I notice these differences.
 It would be impossible not to.
 In fact, I cherish these differences, because every one of them is what makes each of the people who has blessed me by being part of my life unique.